 So ask yourself what instruments you need, and search for them on online marketplaces.

 Consider the system requirements, formats, graphic user interface, hardware compatibility, general playability, latency, and overall customer support from the company that offers the virtual instrument.

-Check out video demos to see and how to hear how the virtual instrument works and consider testing a demo yourself before making a purchase.
+Check out video demos to see and hear how the virtual instrument works, and consider testing a demo yourself before making a purchase.